 In 2019/20 we published our first Outcomes Report detailing over 30 examples of where our interventions and actions, in collaboration with our many partners, have had the greatest impact in delivering our ten infrastructure outcomes.

-And for 2020/21 we have updated our Outcomes report with a further 30 plus case studies that illustrate the work we and our partners have delivered, working towards our three corporate priorities:
+In 2020/21 we updated our Outcomes report with a further 30 plus case studies that illustrate the work we and our partners have delivered.
+And for our 2021/22 Outcomes Report, we published a further 30 plus case studies taking the total to over 100, all illustrating how our work contributes towards achieving our three corporate priorities: